-Ironic though it may seem, there’s no chance the statute will be changed anytime soon, so the best option in most cases is for the defendant to be able to prove that his or her intent was not to follow through with any kind of sex act with a minor (or in some cases, an adult pretending to be a minor).
+Ironic though it may seem, there is a slim chance the statute will be changed anytime soon, so the best option in most cases is for the defendant to be able to prove that his or her intent was not to follow through with any kind of sex act with a minor (or in some cases, an adult pretending to be a minor).

 What’s critical to remember is that the prosecution in these types of cases knows they’ve got nothing to work with if there is no evidence.
-Things that could help the prosecution would be things like the presence of sex toys, condoms, bondage-type equipment, and so on.
+Things that could help the prosecution would be things like the presence of sex toys, condoms, bondage-type equipment, large amounts of money, and so on.

 In some instances, a prosecution may try to get a conviction for solicitation of child prostitution instead — this is a case they could win if you were found to have a large amount of cash on your person or in your car upon being ambushed by law enforcement.

 Absent this, arguing that what you were looking for was friendship will be a lot easier to prove in court — and to a jury.